Actual source code: daghost.c

 11: DMDAGetGhostCorners - Returns the global (x,y,z) indices of the lower left

-12: corner of the local region, including ghost points.
+12: corner and size of the local region, including ghost points.

 14: Not Collective